rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-php.md

 > #### Forgotten acknowledgment
 >
-> It's a common mistake to miss the `basic_ack`.
+> It's a common mistake to miss the `ack`.
 It's an easy error,
 > but the consequences are serious.
 Messages will be redelivered
 > when your client quits (which may look like random redelivery), but
 > RabbitMQ will eat more and more memory as it won't be able to release